CitrineInformatics/pypif/README.md

 # Use

-A detailed discussion of the MIF schema and usage are available at [http://citrine.io/pif](http://citrine.io/pif).
+A detailed discussion of the PIF schema and usage are available at [http://citrine.io/pif](http://citrine.io/pif).